stryker-mutator/stryker4s/docs/CONFIGURATION.md

 - `console` will output progress and the final result to the console.
 - `html` outputs a nice HTML report to `target/stryker4s-report-$timestamp/index.html`.
 See the [mutation-testing-elements repo](https://github.com/stryker-mutator/mutation-testing-elements/tree/master/packages/mutation-testing-elements#mutation-testing-elements) for more information.
+- `json` writes a json of the mutation result to the same folder as the HTML reporter.
+The JSON is in the [mutation-testing-report-schema](https://github.com/stryker-mutator/mutation-testing-elements/tree/master/packages/mutation-testing-report-schema) format.

 #### excluded-mutations